gavinmdouglas/gavinmdouglas.github.io/index.md

 <p>
 <br />
 </p>
-Photo taken at Newgrange in the Republic of Ireland.
+Photo is of the Newgrange passage tomb in Ireland.
 This website was created with [Karl Broman's helpful tutorial and css code](https://kbroman.org/simple_site/pages/independent_site.html).